Markanito/VATSIM-Discord-Bot/README.md

 There are some planned updates coming in the future which will happen soon or sometimes in future.
 It all depends on how much time I have on my hand to keep working on this project and ideas I have and all suggestions comming in from the rest of VATSIM community.

 Here is list of planned updates for now:
+- [X] Put all arrivals & all departures into single embed
+- [ ] Put all bookings into single embed
 - [ ] Add support for Slash commands
-- [ ] Pagginated arrivals & departures embeds
 - [ ] Switch to Discord.py v2
 - [ ] Implement VATSIM API usage